-St Piers School is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+St Piers School is committed to safeguarding and promoting the welfare of children, young people and adults at risk.

 What is a safeguarding concern?

-Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+Safeguarding means protecting our students’ health, wellbeing, and rights, and enabling them to live free from harm, abuse and neglect.

-Therefore we need to know immediately if there are any concerns that are affecting a student’s health, wellbeing and human rights.
+Therefore, we need to know if there are any concerns that are affecting a student’s health, wellbeing and human rights.

 The following are concerns that must be raised to the safeguarding team: